 Silent Second Mortgage: What You Need To Know

-When you take out a loan (in addition to a mortgage) in order to make a down payment, this is called a silent second mortgage.
+When you take out a loan (in addition to a mortgage) in order to make a down payment, it’s called a silent second mortgage.
 And while a silent second mortgage may sound like a nice deal, there is a right and a wrong way to do it.

 What Is A Silent Second Mortgage?

 A second mortgage is an additional mortgage on one piece of property.
 It is considered “silent” if that second mortgage or loan is used to secure down payment funds and then not disclosed to the original mortgage lender prior to closing.
-Failing to disclose a loan to a lender is very illegal and borrowers who fail to do so could be prosecuted.
+Failing to disclose a second loan to a lender is very illegal, and borrowers who fail to do so could be prosecuted.

 How Do Silent Second Mortgages Work?

 So, if they’re illegal, how do silent second mortgages work anyway?
 Second mortgages themselves are perfectly commonplace and legal, but it’s when borrowers try to hide loans taken out on a property that the legal boundaries get crossed.
-Even if you think this isn’t such a big deal, remember that lenders require borrowers to document where any down payment funds came from, so not disclosing a second mortgage (or blatantly lying about where money came from) makes this practice illegal.
+Even if you think this isn’t such a big deal, remember that lenders require borrowers to document where any down payment funds came from, so not disclosing a second mortgage (or blatantly lying about where the money came from) makes this practice illegal.

 Silent second mortgages exist in the first place because borrowers often need funds to afford the down payment on a home.
 For example, Davis wants to buy a home for $200,000 but lacks the $40,000 needed for the 20% down payment.
-He doesn’t want to lose out on the home, so he takes out a loan from a private investor so it won’t appear on his credit score.
+He doesn’t want to lose out on the home, so he takes out a loan from a private investor so it won’t appear on his credit report.

 Why Are Silent Second Mortgages A Risk For Lenders?